WSTR (FM): Early years

-WQXI-FM (1969-1989)
+WQXI-FM (1969–1989)

 In 1969, the station changed its call letters to WQXI-FM to match its AM sister station.
 In mid-1977, the station started calling itself "94Q" when WQXI's contemporary hit radio format was moved to the FM station.

 Around 1987, WQXI-FM's audience share began to dwindle.
-Various tweaks were made to the music mix, followed by an outright change of direction in late 1988 that competed head-to-head with then-dominant Top 40 outlet WAPW (99.7 FM) as "Atlanta's Hit Music, 94Q."
-However, by the following spring, WQXI-FM had been soundly beaten, and the station began to purge most of its management and on-air talent.
+Various tweaks were made to the music mix, followed by an outright change of direction in late 1988 that competed head-to-head with then-dominant Top 40 outlet WAPW (99.7 FM) as "Atlanta's Hit Music, 94Q".
+However, by the following summer, 94Q had been soundly beaten, and the station began to purge most of its management and on-air talent.

-WQXI-FM notably carried a smooth jazz-themed program called Jazz Flavors during the late 1980s.
+WQXI-FM notably carried a smooth jazz-themed program called Jazz Flavors during the 1980s, first airing on Sunday evenings before eventually expanding to weeknights.
 Despite the seeming incompatibility between it and contemporary hits, this program ran on WQXI-FM for several years, eventually serving as the genesis for the "Jazz Flavors" branding on WJZF (104.1 FM) when that station became the first one in the Atlanta market to adopt the format full-time.
+"Jazz Flavors" was reduced back to Sunday nights only in March 1989, when 94Q was experimenting with a mainstream CHR format.

-WSTR (1989-present)
+WSTR (1989–present)

-At midnight on November 15, 1989, "94Q" signed off after 12 years, with the final song being "Imagine" by John Lennon.
+At midnight on November 15, "94Q" signed off after 12 years, with the final song being "Imagine" by John Lennon.
 94.1 would then relaunch as "Star 94" with the call letters WSTR.
 The first song on "Star 94" was "Oh Atlanta" by Little Feat.
-The station's format was a hybrid of Hot AC and Top 40, best described as Adult Top 40.
-The station initially avoided most hip hop and rhythmic-oriented music hitting the Top 40 charts, though it added some rhythmic songs in the mid-1990s.
-Steve McCoy was brought in as morning show host and was paired with Vikki Locke; McCoy and Locke would helm the station's morning drive for the next 17 years.
+The station's format was a hybrid of hot AC and Top 40, best described as adult Top 40.
+The station initially avoided most hip-hop and rhythmic-oriented music hitting the Top 40 charts, though it added some rhythmic songs in the mid-1990s.
+Steve McCoy was brought in as morning show host and was paired with Vikki Locke; McCoy and Locke would helm the station's morning show for the next 17 years.

-After WAPW flipped to modern rock as WNNX in October 1992, WSTR was considered the "default" hit music station in Atlanta due to the lack of a mainstream Top 40 outlet; Atlanta once again had a mainstream Top 40 station in 2001 when WWWQ (100.5 FM) signed on.
+After WAPW flipped to modern rock as WNNX in October 1992, WSTR was considered the "default" hit music station in Atlanta due to the lack of a mainstream Top 40 outlet.
+Outside of a brief stint as a Top 40 when WBTS launched in 1999, Atlanta gained a mainstream Top 40 station in 2001, when WWWQ (100.5 FM) signed on.